 HILL, John C. 1703.
 Private.
 Discharged 18/06/1919.
 Entitled to British War and Victory Medals.

 HILLIER, Edward Thomas (Tom).
 Private KEH.
-A New Zealander and friend of Serjeant Herbert Mackintosh, King's Colonials and likely to have served in the King's Colonials/King Edward's Horse per-war before enlisted in the 2KEH during the war (see Private Hillier, 658, 2KEH Nominal Roll entry).
+A New Zealander and friend of Serjeant Herbert Mackintosh, King's Colonials and likely to have served in the King's Colonials/King Edward's Horse pre-war before enlisted in the 2KEH during the war (see Private Hillier, 658, 2KEH Nominal Roll entry).
+Saw service in the Boer War as a Private, 5008, 2nd Battalion, Royal Berkshire Regiment and was awarded Queen's South Africa (QSA) Medal with Cape Colony, Orange Free State and Transvaal clasps.
+Awarded 1914/15 Star trio with 2KEH and these with his QSA were sold in the UK in May 1991.

 HILL-LOWE, Arthur Noel Vernon.
 Private KEH.
 Prior service with Malay States Volunteer Rifles.
 Commissioned as a Second Lieutenant later Captain, North Irish Horse 18/04/1915.
 Born on 1/06/1892 in Stoke Damerel, Devon and died 30/06/1964 in Eton, Buckinghamshire, England.
 Awarded 1914/15 Star trio.